Developing apps to use GPS in Windows

 You may need to interop with a Win32 process as described at this web page.

-By default, the Geode (Hemisphere OEM P206) as well as the Mesa built-in (u-Blox NEO M8) GPS receivers follow the NMEA-0183 version 4.1 standard as described at this web page.
+By default, the Geode GNS1, GNS2 (Hemisphere OEM P206), and GNS3 (Phantom 34 OEM), as well as the Mesa built-in (u-Blox NEO M8) GPS receivers follow the NMEA-0183 version 4.1 standard as described at this web page.

 Once you have direct access to NMEA data, you can then use RMS data such as from the GST string to achieve a better indication of statistical location accuracy.
 If you have limited or no access to real-time data from a physical GNSS receiver such as the Geode, some previously recorded samples are as follows.
 The first sample shows the default NMEA-0183 version 4.1 data that comes out from the Geode with the default settings applied.
 The second sample shows only the GST and RRE messages enabled for statistical accuracy information.
 Both samples end with the custom battery level message.

-The Geode contains the Hemisphere OEM P206 receiver.
-The following Hemisphere GNSS Technical Reference Manual shows the parsing for all of the components of each NMEA message, including GST and RRE such as for possibly deriving a better indication of when achieving sub-meter horizontal positioning accuracies.
+The Geode GNS3 contains the Hemisphere Phantom 34 OEM receiver.
+The Geode GNS1 and GNS2 contain the Hemisphere OEM P206 receiver.
+The Hemisphere GNSS Technical Reference Manual (version 3.0, Dec 30, 2019) shows the parsing of each NMEA message, including GST and RRE which can help you with achieving sub-meter horizontal positioning accuracies.

 Further details for the u-Blox NEO M8 receivers are provided in this document.